SHURUQ10/Project-2/README.md

 # Project-2
-# overview :
+# overview : with this program you can write your tasks and save it.

+# USE :
+struct
+class
+extension

+# USE STORY :
 # I create model
 *Struct and Class
 #add 3 class for View Controller
-*inside each Class I know Model
+*inside each Class I create  Model
 #inside class View Controller
-*add func updateTasks
+*add func Delete Tasks

 *add func didTapAdd
 #Use extension for Delegate